 How To Attract Butterflies To Your Garden

 Butterflies are one of the most popular and beloved insects in the world.
 What's not to love about them?
-They’re colorful, they’re magical, and just like the bees, they also help in flower pollinations.
-Their colorful characteristics complete the outdoor garden we worked hard for.
+They're colorful, they're magical, and just like the bees, they also help in flower pollinations.
+Their bright characteristics complete the outdoor garden.

 Due to the use of pesticides, there has been a decline in the population of these beautiful insects.
 Fortunately, anyone can help create a habitat for butterflies.
-They’re a welcome addition to any type of outdoor space and you already have the elements to create a home for them.
+They're a welcome addition to any outdoor space, and you already have the elements to create a home for them.